 The passivity of our minds and dependence on authority leading to brainwashing is the primary difficulty of giving up porn.
 Our upbringing in society, reinforced by the brainwashing of our own addiction and combined with the most powerful - our friends, relatives and colleagues.
 The phrase ‘giving up’ is a classic example of the brainwashing, implying genuine sacrifice.
 The beautiful truth is there’s nothing to give up; on the contrary, you’ll be freeing yourself from a terrible disease and achieving marvellous positive gains.
 We’ll begin removing this brainwashing now, starting with no longer referring to ‘giving up’ but to stopping, quitting or perhaps the true position, escaping!

 The only thing that persuades us to use initially is other people doing it, feeling that we’re missing out.
-We work hard to become hooked, yet never find what they’ve been missing.
+We work hard to become hooked, yet we never find what they’ve been missing.
 Every time we see another clip it reassures us there must be something in it, otherwise people wouldn’t be doing it and the business wouldn’t be so big.
 Even when they kick the habit, the ex-user feels they’re being deprived when a discussion on a sexy entertainer, singer or even a porn star comes up during parties or social functions.
 “They must be good if all my friends talk about them, right?
 Do they have free pictures online?”
 They feel safe, they’ll just have one peek tonight and before they know it, they’re hooked again.

 The brainwashing is extremely powerful and you need to be aware of its effects.
 Technology continues to grow and the future will bring exponentially faster sites and access methods.
 The porn industry is investing millions in virtual reality so that it will become the next best thing.
 We don’t know where we’re going, unequipped to deal with present technology or what is to come.